-Essential Skills work visa will be phased out on 3 July 2022 and replaced the next day by the Accredited Employer Work Visa.
+Essential Skills work visa was phased out in early July 2022 and replaced by the Accredited Employer Work Visa.

 From 4 July 2022, all employers who wish to support work visa applications must first be accredited with Immigration New Zealand.
-Employer accreditation applications open from 23 May 2022.
-Employer accreditation is the first step of the process.
+Employer accreditation is the first step of a three-stage process.

 Once accredited, employers will then need to make a “job check” application to Immigration New Zealand.
-This is the second step and it proves that no New Zealanders are available to fill a particular position.
+This proves that no New Zealanders are available to fill a particular position.
+Advertising may be required.

 The third step is the Accredited Employer Work Visa application itself.
-As part of their work visa application, workers will need to prove to Immigration New Zealand that they are being offered a minimum hourly rate of $27.76 and that they have the qualifications and work experience required to do the job.
+As part of their work visa application, workers need to prove to Immigration New Zealand that they are being offered a minimum hourly rate of $27.76 (for most occupations) and that they have the qualifications and work experience required to do the job.